gbonilla712/fpl-simple-linear-regression/README.md

 b₀ = intercept

-3. Goodness of Fit
+Goodness of Fit
 R² measures how well the model explains variation in Y.

 Higher R² → better fit.

-If the R-squared value is close to 1, the regression model is adequate.
+If the R‑squared value is close to 1, the regression model is considered adequate.

 Geographic & Temporal Coverage
 Models were created for 10 Florida locations across 2019–2024, including: